Category: Trend Analysis

 Reading Time: 3 minutes

-It seems that, in nearly every AI conversation today, talk turns to data.
+In nearly every AI conversation today, the discussion quickly turns to data.

 Do we have enough of it?